Reality-Dev/RealityKit-Utilities/README.md

 # RKUtilities

-This package is a collection of methods that make things easier to do and more convenient to work with in RealityKit.
+RKUtilities is a collection of utility methods and extensions designed to simplify common workflows in RealityKit.
+It provides a set of convenience APIs that make working with RealityKit components, entities, and resources more efficient and expressive.

 ## More